ShivMoh/Tempus_Fugit_CSE3203_Project/README.md

 ### Seed Database

-1. Run the following command to create the necessary database tables:
+1. Run the following command to create to seed the database:

     ```sh
     php artisan db:seed